Russell-Waterhouse/blog/content/post/haskell-2-teachings.md

 As far as I can tell, these are the universal truths of software engineering.

+Let me be clear here.
+I am stating that ALL code that satisfies these 9 principles is good code.
+I am also stating that all code that doesn't satisfy these 9 principles is not good code.

+Note, this list talks just about the quality of code, not the utility of it.
+I'm talking just about the code, not the product.
+I can write totally useless code that satisfies my requirements, and that would be good code to me.
+What makes a good product is a totally different discussion.

+Also note that I'm not making a case against bad code.
+I don't believe that all bad code is unacceptable and should be deleted.
+There is utility in cutting some corners, especially in proof of concept code.
+Technical debt, like financial debt, makes sense if it's profitable.

 It's not SOLID, it's not Uncle Bob's Clean Code, it's not DRY, it's not any of that stuff that Twitter talks about.
 Mind you, I think a lot of those point in a similar direction to what I'm proposing here, but I believe there to be distinct differences.
 I believe that all of those either

-- Don't make sense outside an object-oriented context
+- Don't make sense outside an object-oriented context.
 - Will lead you astray in some or all situations.

 So let me dive a little deeper into what I'm talking about here with some examples.

-## Principle 1: Correct under all inputs, even IO inputs
+### Principle 1: Correct under all inputs, even IO inputs

 This sounds trivial, but it is easy to get wrong.
 Let's look at a simple C program to show my example.